-The cost of maternity allowances has remained rather stable in the last three years, at an average of 0.38% of insurable earnings.
-The 2014 experience shows a slight decline, probably due to the provisional data for that year, subject to adjustment.

-For the period 2015/17 the following average parameters have been assessed.
+The cost of maternity allowances has remained rather stable in the last three years, at an average of 0.37% of insurable earnings.
+For the period 2015/17 the following average parameters have been assessed, with 2015 rates rather close to the triennial estimate.

-Table 19 Actuarial Cost of Maternity Benefit (2015/17)
+Table 22 Actuarial Cost of Maternity Benefit